supertokens/docs/v2/contribute/checklists/saas/mysql-rds.md

 title: Launching new Mysql RDS Cluster
 hide_title: true
 ---

-# This needs to be executed with creating a new MySQL RDS instance.
+## This needs to be executed with creating a new MySQL RDS instance.
+This is for API Layer (and not for SAAS)
 - MySQL version: 8.0.23
 - Option groups: default:mysql-8-0
 - Parameter group: default.mysql8.0